MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 You can use dataflows as a replacement for other ETL tools to build a data warehouse.
-For example, the data engineers of a company decide to use dataflows to build the star-schema designed data warehouse, including fact and dimension tables in Azure Data Lake Gen 2.
+For example, the data engineers of a company decide to use dataflows to build the star-schema designed data warehouse, including fact and dimension tables in Azure Data Lake Storage Gen2.
 Then Power BI is used to generate reports and dashboards by getting data from the dataflows.